 Step 1: Convert all voltage sources into current sources.

-Step 2: Convert the parallel current source into resulting network as shown below
+Step 2: Convert the parallel current source into the resulting network as shown below

 IT= I1+I2+I3 & GT = G1+G2+G3